 “…CBD has the potential to interact with the dopamine system of the brain (a neurotransmitter responsible for focus, memory, and mental awareness).
 Once an individual starts experiencing a lower focus and attention, it is all because of the dropping dopamine level.”

-7. Have you observed any adverse effects of long-term CBD use?
+Are there any adverse effects of long-term CBD use?
 Can it lead to some kind of dependency or sensitization?

 Generally speaking, CBD is considered to be safe and has very few side effects, none of which are particularly serious.
-These are a few of the known side effects:

-- Inhibition of hepatic drug metabolism/decreased activities of p-glycoprotein and other drug transporters
+|Inhibition of hepatic drug metabolism/decreased activities of p-glycoprotein and other drug transporters|

-- Increased tremor in some Parkinson’s patients
+|Increased tremor in some Parkinson’s patients|

 However, the long-term effects of CBD have not yet been studied.
 There is emerging evidence that chronic use of cannabis (containing THC) may lead to long-term impairment in cognitive functioning, but specific studies have not yet been conducted on CBD use alone, in the absence of THC.

-Ultimately, at this point in time the long-term effects of CBD use are best judged using anecdotal evidence from frequent, daily users, and this is another instance in which the first hand information on Reddit can be extremely valuable.
+Ultimately, at this point in time, the long-term effects of CBD use are best judged using anecdotal evidence from frequent, daily users, and this is another instance in which the first-hand information on Reddit can be extremely valuable.
 Here’s what SeeBeeDee123 had to say about the cannabinoid’s potential long-term effects: